afforeroc/my-weather-api/README.md

 7. Log errors to the terminal using a middleware

-8. The response must include the content-type header (application/JSON)
+8. The response must include the content-type header (application/JSON) :heavy_check_mark:
+* Check via console

 9. Functions must be tested